bgoonz/docs-collection/github/sponsors/receiving-sponsorships-through-github-sponsors/setting-up-github-sponsors-for-your-organization.md

 ---
 title: Setting up GitHub Sponsors for your organization
-intro: 'Your organization can join {% data variables.product.prodname_sponsors %} to receive payments for your work.'
+intro: "Your organization can join {% data variables.product.prodname_sponsors %} to receive payments for your work."
 redirect_from:
   - /articles/setting-up-github-sponsorship-for-your-organization
   - /articles/receiving-sponsorships-as-a-sponsored-organization
   - /github/supporting-the-open-source-community-with-github-sponsors/setting-up-github-sponsors-for-your-organization
-permissions: 'Organization owners can set up {% data variables.product.prodname_sponsors %} for an organization.'
+permissions: "Organization owners can set up {% data variables.product.prodname_sponsors %} for an organization."
 versions:
-  fpt: '*'
+  fpt: "*"
 type: how_to
 topics:
   - Organizations